 She also cooked the most delicious food I’ve ever eaten.

 I was born and raised in the US, but have spent most of my adult life abroad.
 After some years in Paris and Vienna, I finally wound up living in Rome, where I spent ten memorable years.
 I spent my time in Italy soaking up the food culture and enjoying cooking and eating as never before.
 After some years in the historical center of town, we moved out to a beautiful area off the via Ardeatina just south of town.
 It’s an area that is still rural, among vineyards and pastures, the Alban hills looming in the distance.
 I grew my own fruits and vegetables, and even kept chickens for the eggs.
 Our wine came from the vineyards down the road, the cheese from the sheep that grazed in the fields outside our house, the olive oil from a local frantoio (press).
 And, of course, I traveled extensively, eating and asking everywhere I went about the local cuisine.
 I came back to the US in 2005 for work reasons, and now lead a fairly ordinary suburban life—except that, if I dare say so myself, in our house we eat very, very well…

 I hope you’ll think of this website as something more than a blog, but rather as an online cookbook.
-Over the course of the years, I’ve have built up a collection of nearly 500 recipes at last count.
+Over the course of the years, I’ve have built up a collection of over 500 recipes at last count.
 You’ll find Angelina’s specialities here, along with the classic dishes I got to know during my years in Italy.
 I put special emphasis on the regional cuisines of Rome and Naples, with the occasional jaunt into points north or further south.
 You’ll also find articles with essential background and techniques for making authentic Italian food, in-depth information on the Italian Pantry and food culture, and tips and tricks, like how to choose the best canned tomatoes.